groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.5.6 (2021-11-18) =
+* ADDED `{birthday}` replacement code
+* ADDED MySQL and DB details to system report
+* ADDED `\Groundhogg\Contact::has_tags()` alias method
+* ADDED `groundhogg/admin/tags/table/sortable_columns` for sortable tags column
+* TWEAKED Clicking "broadcast" in the emails page now takes you to the newer UI of the broadcast tool rather than the old one
+* TWEAKED Enforce InnoDB engine is used for `wp_gh_object_relationships` due to long key names
+* FIXED NGINX systems having a hard time downloading contact files because of missing `/` at the end of the path
+* FIXED Tag pickers, email pickers, broadcast scheduler, and search filters not working or un-styled when the toolbar widget is disabled
+* FIXED "AND" logic for `[gh_does_not_have_tags]` shortcode
+* FIXED invalid timeout delay for contact picker component
+* FIXED Edge case handling for usage of "+" in emails

 = 2.5.5 (2021-11-02) =
 * ADDED More JS components for use in 3.0 and the pipeline extension